Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Universal scaling in case C

 Both Eqs.~(\ref{lineq1}) and (\ref{lineq2}) have underdamped kinematic waves.
 Since these equations are mutually decoupled, these waves can be removed in {\em both} Eqs.~(\ref{lineq1}) and (\ref{lineq2}) by going to the respective comoving frames.
 In the respective comoving frames, the correlation functions of $h_1$ and $h_2$ in the Fourier space then read

-in any dimension D. Unsurprisingly, these yield $\chi_1=1/2=\chi_2$ as the two roughness exponents, and $z_1=2=z_2$ as the two dynamic exponents in all D. We now set out to find how the nonlinear terms modify these exactly known values of the scaling exponents.
+in any dimension $d$.
+Unsurprisingly, these yield $\chi_1=1/2=\chi_2$ as the two roughness exponents in 1D, and $z_1=2=z_2$ as the two dynamic exponents in all $d$.
+We now set out to find how the nonlinear terms modify these exactly known values of the scaling exponents.